 You need to have a car that has equity, usually double of what you need”

-The repayment term for auto title loans can be as short as a few weeks or as long as a year or more, depending on which lender you choose.
-“You need to have a car that has equity, usually double of what you need” in terms of the loan, says Fred Winchar, president of TMG Loan Processing, an auto title loan broker.
+The repayment term can be as short as a few weeks or as long as a year or more, depending on which lender you choose.
+“You need to have a car that has equity, usually double of what you need”, says Fred Winchar, president of TMG Loan Processing, an auto title loan broker.

 Compare the pros and cons to make a better decision.